-My Russian piroshki recipe makes the perfect deep-fried minced meat-filled pastries my baboushka made when I was growing up in Sydney in the 1970s and during my university years in the mid-Eighties.
-She’d often send me home after a stay with a bag full of the addictive savoury buns that our American friends call Russian hand pies.
-They’d be wrapped in tea towels to keep them warm and I couldn’t resist digging into my bag to sneak one to nibble on the train home.
+My baboushka would often send me home after a stay at my grandparents with a bag full of the deliciously addictive savoury buns that my American friends call Russian hand pies.
+The piroshki would be wrapped in cotton tea towels to keep them warm and I couldn’t resist digging into my bag to sneak one to nibble on the train home.

 The Russian piroshki we tried in Moscow was sold as a street food snack outside markets and served in restaurants with soup.
-While there were many kinds of fillings on offer, both minced meat and cabbaged-based, none of them contained noodles.
-I have a few theories why my baboushka might have added noodles to her Russian piroshki recipe, but first I have a favour to ask.
+While there were many kinds of fillings on offer, both minced meat and cabbage-based, none of them contained noodles.
+I have a few theories why my baboushka might have added noodles to her Russian piroshki recipe.

 Russian Piroshki Recipe for Perfect Savoury Minced Meat Filled Hand Pies